Foreign Enlistment Act 1870: Prosecutions and non-prosecutions under the 1819 and 1870 acts

 The last successful prosecution occurred in 1896 in the trial of Sir Leander Starr Jameson, who was convicted for leading the Jameson Raid, a raid from the Cape Colony into the South African Republic (Transvaal) in rebellion against the Boer government there.
 Problems with evidence prevented the British government from convicting enlistees to the French Foreign Legion or those thousands who joined the fight against Francisco Franco in the Spanish Civil War.

 In 1975 the National Liberation Front of Angola advertised for recruits in the British press, prompting the Wilson ministry to get the Privy Council to appoint a committee (Lord Diplock, Derek Walker-Smith and Geoffrey De Freitas) to "Inquire into the Recruitment of Mercenaries".
 Its terms of reference included "possible amendment of the Foreign Enlistment Act", which the August 1976 "Diplock Report" described as "antiquated".

+In 2017, a British man who had joined the Russian separatist forces in Ukraine was convicted under terrorism laws, receiving a jail sentence of five years and four months.

-Interviewed after the 2022 Russian invasion of Ukraine, Foreign Secretary Liz Truss said she would "absolutely" support Britons volunteering to fight for Ukraine.
+Interviewed after the 2022 Russian invasion of Ukraine, Foreign Secretary Liz Truss said she would "absolutely" support Britons volunteering to fight for Ukraine, however soon after the Minister of Defence Ben Wallace effectively contradicted that view.
 This suggestion caused mixed reactions.
-Former Attorney General for England and Wales Dominic Grieve, a former member of Truss's Conservative Party, said that Britons who fought in Ukraine would be violating the 1870 Act.
-By contrast, Sir Bob Neill, the chair of the House of Commons' Justice Select Committee, called the Foreign Enlistment Act an "antiquated piece of legislation" that should not be enforced.
+Former Attorney General for England and Wales Dominic Grieve, a former member of Truss's Conservative Party, said that Britons who fought in Ukraine would be violating the 1870 act.
+By contrast, Sir Bob Neill, the chair of the House of Commons' Justice Select Committee, called the Foreign Enlistment Act 1870 an "antiquated piece of legislation" that should not be enforced.

+In April 2024, a government minister stated that dual nationals were permitted to serve in the military forces of their additional nationality, including the Israel Defence Force engaged in the Gaza war.
+He also noted that section 4 of the act does not extend to "enlistment in a foreign government's forces which are engaged in a civil war or combating terrorism or internal uprisings."

 Outside the United Kingdom

-The Westminster act initially applied throughout the British Empire.
-After the Statute of Westminster 1931 it was gradually repealed or replaced in independent Commonwealth members.
+The Westminster Act initially applied throughout the British Empire.
+After the Statute of Westminster 1931 it was gradually repealed or replaced by independent Commonwealth members.

 In the Republic of Ireland it was repealed as "inoperative" by the Statute Law Revision Act 1983.